Planning and development surveyors research a range of factors to best advise their clients on development and investment choices

 Entry into the profession requires a degree or professional qualification accredited by RICS.
 You can search for accredited courses at RICS Course.

-Several undergraduate degree courses in property-related areas are accredited by RICS, such as:
+Several undergraduate degrees in property-related areas are accredited by RICS, such as:

 - building surveying